 - Growth.
 Investors should also pay a higher price for stocks with growing profits.
 We measure growth as the prior five-year growth in each of our profitability measures.

 - Safety.
 Investors should also pay, all-else-equal, a higher price for a stock with a lower required return, that is, a safer stock.
-What should enter into the required return is still a very contentious part of the literature.
-We do not attempt to resolve those issues here, rather we take a simple common-sense approach.
+What should enter into required return is still a very contentious part of the literature.
+We do not attempt to resolve those issues here; rather, we take a simple, common-sense approach.
 We consider both return-based measures of safety (e.g., market beta and volatility) and fundamental-based measures of safety (e.g., stocks with low leverage, low volatility of profitability, and low credit risk).

 - Payout.
 The payout ratio is the fraction of profits paid out to shareholders.
 This characteristic is determined by management and can be seen as a measure of shareholder friendliness.
 Management’s agency problems are diminished if free cash flows are reduced through higher dividends (Jensen (1986)).
 We also consider both net payout as well as issuance (dilution).
 Payout is an example of how each of these measures is about their marginal effect, all else being equal.
 Indeed, if a higher payout is associated with lower future profitability or growth, then this should not command a higher price, but a higher payout should be positive when we hold all other factors constant.

-Not surprisingly, Asness and team indeed showed that quality has merit, as they described in their academic paper Quality Minus Junk.
-Buying higher-quality stocks deliver higher returns than buying lower-quality stocks, all other factors are equal.
+Not surprisingly, Asness and team indeed showed that Quality has merit, as they described in their academic paper Quality Minus Junk.
+Buying higher-quality stocks deliver higher returns than buying lower-quality stocks; all other factors being equal.